tolitius/colalamo/README.md

 GitHub Copilot is a well known piece of software that primarily lives inside IDE, as a plugin, and is able to help developers with autocomplete and code snippets.

-at times it feels Copilot is quite lonely to exist "as an IDE plugin" only, since it not open to be:
+at times it feels Copilot is quite lonely to exist "as an IDE plugin" only, since it is not open to be:

 * called as a function
 * called via an HTTP call